Khrafts/hyper-mcp/docs/tools/overview.md

 ---

-**🔥 New Tools Added Weekly!** The community is constantly adding new protocols and tools.
-[Join us](../../CONTRIBUTING.md) in building the most comprehensive AI-DeFi ecosystem!
+**🔥 Growing Ecosystem!** The community protocol system allows anyone to add new protocols and tools.
+[Join us](../../CONTRIBUTING.md) in building the AI-DeFi ecosystem!